 There’s also the cost of carrying out qualitative research.
-It’s more expensive than secondary research because you have to hire interview venues, you usually pay respondents for their time, and there are the costs from the research company‘s time.
+It’s more expensive than secondary research because you have to hire interview venues, pay respondents for their time, plus pay for the research company‘s time.

 Though the total cost of qualitative research per project is usually less than quantitative research, the cost per respondent is much higher.

-So, you’ll only be able to interview a small section of your bigger customer group.
+So, you’ll only be able to interview a small section of your total audience.
 This small section won’t statistically represent the views of the bigger group.

 That’s important to remember.

-While your group of ten, twenty or thirty respondents might like your idea, that doesn’t mean the total segment of customers will too.
+While your group of 10 or 20 respondents might like your idea, that doesn’t mean the total segment of customers will too.

 You can be more confident your research “answers” will be closer to the truth than not doing any research at all.
 You’ve talked to actual customers, after all.
 And that’s a good thing.

 But, you can’t be totally confident your research answers will predict how the actual market will react.
 The customers you talk to may not represent the views of the wider market.